filecoin-station/zinnia/docs/building-modules.md

 The value is hard-coded to a testnet address `t1abjxfbp274xpdqcpuaykwkfb43omjotacm2p3za` when running the module via `zinnia` CLI.

+### `Zinnia.deploymentType`

+The type of Station Core deployment.
+This could be any of the following valid types: 'cli', 'docker', or 'station-desktop'

 #### `Zinnia.activity.info(message)`

 Add a new Activity Log item informing the Station user when things proceed as expected.